-Students will be charged replacement costs plus cataloguing and processing for any lost library resources.
-This can include library books, magazines, textbooks, audiobooks, and other items that may be checked out by students.
-Students have 30 days to return the item before it is marked lost.
-After the item is marked lost, an email stating the cost of replacing the item (s) will be sent to the parent.
-If there is no email on file, a paper letter will be mailed home.
-Additionally, every quarter, a paper letter will be sent to the parents or guardian with the cost of any lost or damaged library resources.
-If the item (s) is marked lost, a student has 30 days to return the item.
+Students will be charged replacement costs plus cataloguing and processing for any lost library resource.
+These can include library books, magazines, textbooks, audiobooks, and any other resource that may be checked out by students.
+Weekly statements are given to students reminding them of overdue books or fines.
+Students have 30 days to return the resource before it is marked lost.
+Lost, overdue, and fine letters are mailed home at the end of each semester, or twice a year.
+Fines are added to PowerSchool at this time.
+If the resource is marked lost, a student has 30 days to return the resource.
 Once the item has been replaced, no refunds will be issued.
-If an item is damaged, and the full cost of replacement has been satisfied, that item will be given to the student who damaged it.
+If a resource is damaged, and the full cost of replacement has been satisfied, that resource will be given to the student.